*NOTE: This is now fixed as of Blender 3.6.1*

-- Don't forget the memory usage option - At the bottom of the SimpleBake panel you have an option for memory usage.
+- Don't forget the memory usage option if baking on GPU - At the bottom of the SimpleBake panel you have an option for memory usage.
 The higher you set this, the faster the baking will be.
 That said, set it too high, and Blender will fall over.

 The primary purpose of SimpleBake is to bake PBR maps from materials created around the Principled BSDF and Emission shaders (only those shaders, or it's not really PBR).
 This is what a PBR Map Bake is, and it allows you to bake PBR compatible image maps such as Diffuse, Metal, Normal, Transmission etc. Other programs and services (like Sketchfab) are set up to work with those kinds of PBR maps.

 However, SimpleBake can also bake the more "traditional" bake modes that Blender offers.
 You can see these in the Bake panel in Blender, usually the one above SimpleBake itself.
 SimpleBake calls this a "Cycles Bake".